Viki-coding/GAA_STORE/README.md

 ![500 Error](https://github.com/user-attachments/assets/6747674d-8ad5-4899-a4bc-ed5798943a71)

 Future Implementation Section
+ - I would like when a user logs onto their profile that they see the item they bought - but also the item details such as color and size if applicable.
+I would modify my order item model.
+Unfortunely I just ran out of time on this occasion.
+ -

 Accessibility
 This is a community website for everyone in the community to use.
 Accessibility of the site is very important.